Vandebron/tech-blog/public/posts/replacing-app-center.md

     </div>

 #### Part 4 - Implement the Full Workflow for iOS and Android
 Adjust the files below.
 This is where you may end up needing to modify things that affect your App Center build.
-Try to keep them to a mimimum so you can still use App Center for builds should anything here not work as expected.
+Try to keep them to a mimimum so you can still use App Center for builds should anything not work as expected.
+[Fastlane](https://fastlane.tools/) is a tool that helps with automating build and release processes for mobile apps.
+You can think of it as a toolbox of easy-to-use wrapper functions around `gradle` for Android, and `xcodebuild` for iOS.

   <table>
     <thead style="position: sticky; top: 0;">